2014 BPLA Spring Newsletter

-Please contact me if you have any concerns or questions about any of this.
-I’m looking forward to seeing all of you in August, if not before.
+Feel free to contact me if you have any concerns or questions about anything in this letter.

 Very truly yours,